gravitytrope/wwcode-legacygroups/CONTRIBUTING.md

-This Contribution guideline / Instructions document is adapted from fempire / women-tech-speakers-organizers.

 # Contributing Guidelines

 Thank you for your interest in contributing to the wwcode-legacygroups repository!
 We are looking for additional speakers to add to our expanding list.